Deocracy/Deocracy-Research-Documents/README.md

-### These are papers Deocracy Institute has published.
+### This is a repository for papers Deocracy Institute has published.